 While malware and phishing attacks have evolved over time and are constantly becoming more and more sophisticated, there are ways to protect your data from them.
-Here are two best practices to observe no matter the size of IT infrastructure needed in your company or organization to follow that can help safeguard your business.
+Here are three best practices to observe no matter the size of IT infrastructure needed in your company or organization, that will help safeguard your business.

 Train your staff to identify and steer clear of phishing emails, links and messages.
-All the protection in the world is no defense if your staff opens a phishing email and clicks ona malicious link.
+All the protection in the world is worthless if your staff opens a phishing email and clicks on a malicious link.
 It is game over right then.
 Employees tend to assume you are the one responsible for maintaining data security.
 They often don’t realize they also play a role.
-Educate them on password hygiene, safe web surfing, and basic IT best practices even when using their own devices.
+Educate them on password hygiene, safe web surfing, and basic IT best practices, even when using their own devices.
 You can provide training in-person and conduct mock drills and IT workshops.
 Also, consider sending regular emails on these topics so your staff remains alert.
 Security training isn’t a one-off project.
-Also update your staff on any new vulnerabilities discovered and if there are any security updates or patches released for them in the market, then be sure to apply them immediately.
+Also update your staff on any new vulnerabilities discovered, and if there are any security updates or patches released for them in the market, then be sure to apply them immediately.